LoopKit/loopdocs/docs/gh-actions/gh-first-time.md

     * The `Identifier` screen, has **`NAME`** and **`IDENTIFIER`** columns
         * If you previously built with Xcode, the items in the **`NAME`** column may start with `XC`
         * The items under the **`IDENTIFIER`** column match the table in [Add `App Group` to Identifiers](#add-app-group-to-identifiers)
-* [`App Store Connect`](https://appstoreconnect.apple.com): a website available for *Apple* Developers to review their apps
+* [`App Store Connect`](https://appstoreconnect.apple.com): a website to review apps build with your *Apple Developer* account
-    * Once you purchase an *Apple Developer* annual account, you are an *Apple* Developer and have access to this site
+    * Once you purchase an *Apple Developer* annual account, you are an *Apple Developer* and have access to this site
     * Most Loopers will not have an App until using the <code>*GitHub* Browser Build</code>
     * The instructions walk you through creating and naming your app: [Create Loop App in App Store Connect](#create-loop-app-in-app-store-connect)